vitalishapovalov/jest-decorated/docs/setup.md

 ### Direct import

-If solutions above doesn't serves your needs, you can use direct import:
+If solutions above doesn't serve your needs, you can use direct import:

 ```javascript
 // myFn.spec.ts